BenryBoi/FanatecLinux/README.md

 # Fanatec  Linux

-A modern, GNOME-aligned GTK4/Libadwaita graphical utility for adjusting Fanatec wheel bases and hardware settings on Linux.
+A modern, GTK4/Libadwaita graphical utility for adjusting Fanatec wheel bases and hardware settings on Linux.
 This application hooks into the settings exposed by the `hid-fanatecff` kernel driver via `sysfs`.

 ## Features